clairedavid/ml_in_hep/_sources/week2/NN2_backprop.md

 a^\ell(W, b) = f\left( z^\ell(W, b) \right)
 ```

-The upperscripts for the weights and biases are not written inside the parenthesis for lighter equations.
+The superscripts for the weights and biases are not written inside the parenthesis for lighter equations.
 And it is also implied that $W$ and $b$ are collections of matrices and vectors respectively.

 We will denote the loss function through a general form as $L$:
 ```{math}